P-wig/ML-HW/project/ProjectProposal.md

   * If yes, include steps here.
 * What did you consider but *not* use?
 Why?

+I have considered both dimensionality reduction and scaling in my experiment, and utilized a Standard Scaler, and PCA and t-SNE dimensionality redicing mechanisms.

 <Expand and complete for **Project Submission**>